 With effect from 2019, new interest deduction limitation rules have been introduced.
 The amended rules apply to companies that are part of a consolidated group for accounting purposes, and limit interests to both related and unrelated parties.
 The threshold amount, which determines whether the rules apply, was increased to NOK 25 million for the Norwegian part of the group as a whole.
 Where the threshold amount is exceeded, deductions are limited to 25% of taxable EBITDA.
 Further, an equity escape clause has been introduced.

 The equity escape clause may be applied either to each Norwegian company separately, or to the Norwegian part of the consolidated group as a whole.
 In the first case, the equity ratio in the balance sheet of the Norwegian company is compared with the equity ratio in the consolidated balance sheet of the group.
 In the other case, the equity ratio for a consolidated balance sheet of the Norwegian part of the group is compared with the balance sheet of the group.
-In both cases, the Norwegian equity ratio must be no more than two percentage points lower than equity ratio of the group as a whole.
-A company qualifying for the equity escape clause may deduct its full interest expenses, except interest expenses to related parties outside of the group.
+In both cases, the Norwegian equity ratio must be no more than two percentage points lower than the equity ratio of the group as a whole.
+A company qualifying for the equity escape clause may deduct its full interest expenses, except interest expenses exceeding NOK 5 million to related parties outside of the group.

 Several adjustments have to be made to the balance sheet of the Norwegian company or the Norwegian part of the group when calculating the equity ratio.
 In case different accounting principles have been applied in the local Norwegian accounts and group accounts, the local accounts must be adjusted in line with the principles applied in the group accounts.
 In addition, goodwill (or badwill) and other (positive or negative) excess values in the group accounts relating to the Norwegian company or the Norwegian part of the company group must be allocated to these entities.
 The local balance sheets must also be adjusted for shares in and claims against other group companies.
 Shares in group companies shall be set off against equity and total assets, whereas claims against group companies shall be set off against debt and total assets.
 The equity ratio of the Norwegian company, or the Norwegian part of the group, shall be compared with the equity ratio in the group accounts.
 The comparison can be made with group accounts prepared under NGAAP, IFRS, IFRS for SMEs, local GAAP of an EEA country, US GAAP, or Japanese GAAP.
 The group accounts and the local accounts for the Norwegian company or the Norwegian part of the group, including the above-mentioned adjustments, must be approved by the auditor.

-The previous interest deduction limitation rules, which apply to interest expenses to related parties, remains in force for companies that do not belong to a consolidated group for accounting purposes.
+The previous interest deduction limitation rules, which apply to interest expenses to related parties, remain in force for companies that do not belong to a consolidated group for accounting purposes.
 These rules will also continue to apply to companies that belong to a group and have interest expenses to a related party outside of the group.